SmileAPI/smile-openapi/docs/Chapter-2.md

 ![Signup](https://img.icons8.com/ios-filled/50/000000/sign-up.png)

 ## Using the Developer Portal
-To get started, simply register to the [developer portal](https://portal.getsmileapi.com).
+To get started, simply register to the [Developer Portal](https://portal.getsmileapi.com).
+After registering, you will be asked to verify your email and then you can log in.

+By default, when you register and log in, you will be in "Sandbox" mode.
+You can access "Production" mode by booking a call or emailing access@getsmileapi.com, and submitting the necessary information to go live.

+> 📘 Note
+>
+> To learn more about the different modes, check out the next section on **"Understanding the API"**

+Inside the Developer Portal, you will see the following:

+1. **Wink Widget:** Use this to preview how the Wink Widget works.
+The behavior of the widget changes depending on the mode you are in.
+In Sandbox mode, you can use the provided test accounts on the page to simulate the process of logging into different data providers such as a gig platform or payroll system.
+In Production mode, you will be able to actually link a live account or upload an actual file.

+2. **Users:** View the users created in the back-end, as well as the data captured from that user, during the account linking process or after uploading the user uploads a file.
+In this section, you can also preview how the returned data from Smile looks like for each resource such as Employments and Incomes.

+3. **Data Source:** The Data Source section is where you can find all the Data providers as well as File Types that can be uploaded.
+Data providers include different types such as the names of different employers, gig platforms, government services, or HR and payroll systems.
+File types on the other hand are those that can be uploaded by the user such as copies of payslips, tax documents and others.

-After registration, you will be given an API key and an API secret.
+4. **API Keys:** After registration, you will be given a Sandbox API key and an API secret.
 The API secret must be kept safe and used only in exchanges between your application's server and Smile API's server.
+Upon request, you can also be given the API key and API secret to use the Smile API in production.
+This will also allow you to switch the Developer Portal to "Production Mode" for live testing.

+5. **Organizations:** This is where you can enter details about your organization.

+6. **Team:** This is where you can invite additional members from your organization to join the Portal and share a common tenant or workspace.

+7. **Documentation:** This is a link to the API documentation which you are reading now!

 ---
 <!-- focus: false -->
 ![Quickstart](https://img.icons8.com/ios/50/000000/speed.png)

 ## Quickstart

+To actually test the Smile API in your own environment, we have provided example code to instantiate the Wink Widget or SDK.

 > 📘 Note
 >
 > We provide [Quickstart sample code](https://github.com/SmileAPI/quickstart) in [Github](https://github.com/SmileAPI) which you can download and modify according to your own requirements.